Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Introduction

-where $\omega_X$ is the dualizing sheaf of $X$, $i\colon \inertiaDM X\to X$ is the canonical morphism. \end{cor-intro} In Section \ref{sec:examples} we work out explicitly some consequences of our results in special settings.
-First of all, we treat the case of derived DM stacks which admit a presentation as a global quotient of a derived scheme by a finite group $G$.
-We prove an explicit formula for the DM inertia in terms of genuine fixed point loci; we have already presented it as equation (\ref{inertiaglobalderived}) above.
-This implies a decomposition of Hochschild homology parametrized by conjugacy classes, and gives rise to more explicit formulations of the HKR equivalence in that setting.
+Our results enable computations of the free loop space, hence the Hochschild (co)homology, of DM stacks in a much broader range of examples that were previously inaccessible to existing methods.
+In Section \ref{sec:examples}, we work out explicitly some consequences in interesting geometric situations.

-In Section \ref{sec:examplesbeyond} we turn our attention to DM stacks that cannot be presented as global quotients by finite group actions.
-These examples are particulary relevant for us as they fall beyond the scope of the HKR theorems which are currently available in the literature.
-As such, they show the reach our new techniques and findings.
-We obtain some general statements in the underived case--the derived enhancement of these results will be included in the second version of this article--and give a detailed treatment of two simple but instructive examples: Thurston's football and teardrop, two stacky projective lines which cannot be obtained as global quotients by finite groups.
+First of all, for derived DM stacks which admit a presentation $X\simeq [Y/G]$ as a global quotient of a derived scheme $Y$ by a finite group $G$, we give an explicit formula in \cref{prop:InertiaGlobalQuotient} for its orbifold inertia in terms of derived fixed loci; we have already presented this as equation (\ref{inertiaglobalderived}) above.
+This allows us to prove in \Cref{cor:HH-GlobalQuotientDerived} the explicit HKR decomposition of the Hochschild (co)homology of $[Y/G]$, generalizing \eqref{globalhkr3}.

-In the last section of the paper, we revisit the HKR equivalence from the vantage point of the theory of the filtered circle, a framework which was first proposed by Simpson, and studied in depth in \cite{MRT}.
-It is well known that the HKR theorem holds only in characteristic $0$; it fails, in general, in mixed or positive characteristic.
-As proved in \cite{MRT}, however, there is a more fundamental statement, underlying the HKR equivalence, which holds in any characteristic: namely, the existence of the HKR filtration.
-The Hochschild chain complex $\HH_*(X)$ carries a natural filtration, whose associated graded is Following a beautiful observation of Simpson, this filtration can be constructed geometrically.
+In Section \ref{sec:examplesbeyond}, we turn our attention to DM stacks that cannot be presented as global quotients by finite group actions.
+In \Cref{eg:Football_Teardrop}, we give a detailed treatment of two simple but instructive examples: Thurston's football and teardrop, two weighted projective lines which cannot be obtained as global quotients by finite groups.
+More generally, we compute the Hochschild homology and Hochschild cohomology of arbitrary weighted projective lines (\cref{eg:WeightedProjLine}) and root stacks $\sqrt[n]{(X, D)}$; see \Cref{cor:HHRootStack} and \Cref{prop:HHcohRootStack}.
+These examples are particularly relevant for us as they fall beyond the scope of the HKR theorems which are currently available in the literature.
+As such, they show the reach of our new techniques and findings.